ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 # rocprofv3 user guide

-ROCProfiler SDK is a tooling infrastructure designed for profiling general-purpose GPU compute applications running on the ROCm platform.
+ROCProfiler SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm platform.
 It supports application tracing to provide a big picture of the GPU application execution and kernel profiling to provide low-level hardware details from the performance counters.

 The ROCProfiler SDK library provides runtime-independent APIs for tracing runtime calls and asynchronous activities such as GPU kernel dispatches and memory moves.
 The tracing includes callback APIs for runtime API tracing and activity APIs for asynchronous activity records logging.
-You can utilize these APIs to develop a tracing tool or to implement tracing in the application.
+You can use these APIs to develop a tracing tool or implement tracing in the application.

-In this document, we discuss the command-line tool `rocprofv3` in detail, which is based on the APIs from the ROCProfiler SDK library.
+This document discusses the command-line tool `rocprofv3` in detail.
+It is based on the APIs from the ROCProfiler SDK library.

 ## Installation

-To install ROCProfiler SDK from source, follow the instructions provided in the sections below:
+To install ROCProfiler SDK from the source, follow the instructions provided in the sections below:

 ### Prerequisites